How Long Does A Moving Company Take?

 Any major damages can be covered by moving insurance.
 Simply point out the issue as you discover it.
 No moving company can cover damage that’s noted days or weeks after the fact.

-With the right movers helping you out, your cross-country move will be seamless.
+With the right movers helping you out, your move will be seamless.
 Don’t forget to reward your helpers with a tip, food or refreshments.
 You’re all in this trek together.
 A problem-free move takes effort on everyone’s parts.